Bioruebe/markdown-it-variable/README.md

 - Each variable must be on its **own line**.

-- The name must not contain any spaces or special characters, **only alphanumeric characters** are allowed.
+- The variable name must not contain any spaces or special characters, **only alphanumeric characters** are allowed.

-- The definitions will not be rendered to keep your document clean.
+- The **definitions will not be rendered** to keep your document clean.
 However, if a variable is not referenced, the definition will be visible to make you aware of this fact.

+- Definitions can be **placed anywhere** in the document.

 #### Variable content